-Well where to start… to say the true, being vegan in Cuba can be very hard when you are traveling on a budget, and off the beaten path.
+Well, where to start… to say the truth, being vegan in Cuba can be very hard when you are travelling on a budget, and off the beaten path.

 Here are some names of the most common food, if you don’t speak Spanish it would be important to get familiarised with them:

 - ensalada (salad)

 - arroz morro or moros y cristianos (black beans + rice)

 - maduros (fried sweet plantains)

 - Yuca frita or cassava (a root vegetable)